Studies show that about 75% of a website’s credibility comes from its design.

-When creating mobile-friendly responsive websites, UX and UI designers follow these best practices in order to complete a project according to the highest standards.
+When creating mobile-friendly responsive websites, UX and UI designers follow these best practices in order to complete a project according to the highest standards:

 - Eliminate friction: A mobile-first approach to web design helps with evaluating what is necessary for the user to achieve their objective.
 Building up to the larger devices, agencies can think about secondary objectives that make primary objectives achievable.
 Focusing on the primary objectives of the user eliminates unnecessary friction.

-- Designing for thumbs: The way mobile devices are used to change the way mobile UI designers tap targets and other UI elements with which users interact.
+- Design for thumbs: The way mobile devices are used to change the way mobile UI designers tap targets and other UI elements with which users interact.
 For instance, placing the main navigation at the bottom instead of the top, because thumbs can reach the bottom easily.

-- Conditional loading: Some website elements aren’t worth the extra load time and as digital agencies want their websites to be simple, hiding them can make sense in some instances.
+- Use conditional loading: Some website elements aren’t worth the extra load time and as digital agencies want their websites to be simple, hiding them can make sense in some instances.
 Since these elements can waste bandwidth and browser resources even when they’re hidden, it’s best to include these elements only in certain conditions.

 Website UI Planning: How To Design An On-Brand & Highly Engaging Interface